lindsera1/GoingViral/README.md

 + Feature engineering: The initial data was very specific, and very little dimensionality reduction was performed.
 The uninsured rate data had to be extracted from a larger data set of other variables.

-+ Training/Testing Split: The data was trained on 2016 to 2018 data, and tested againt 2019 data to see the predictive accuracy.
++ Training/Testing Split: The data was trained on 2016 to 2018 data, and tested against 2019 data to see the predictive accuracy.

 + Model Choice: upon trying a few different models, including a simple linear regression and a multiple linear regresssion,